JKUOL/100_days_of_code_python/day_1_band_name_generator/README_day_1.md

 # Band Name Generator

 This Python script is an interactive tool designed to generate a unique band name based on user input.
-It's a simple, beginner-friendly project that is perfect for those just starting out with programming in Python.

 ## How It Works
 When run, the script asks for two pieces of information from the user: